migramirez2/Harmony-ONE/progress/rikako-hatoya.md

 Additionally, I conducted research on perpetual trading platforms such as Jupiter and Vertex, with a particular focus on their leverage features, as documented [here](https://github.com/harmony-one/h/blob/main/docs/leveraged-perp-trades.md).
 Using Dune analytics, I analyzed the most profitable trades on GMX, focusing on the PnL of top traders and their trading pairs, further detailed [here](https://github.com/harmony-one/h/blob/main/docs/top-gmx-traders.md).
 I also worked on replicating the GMX platform and adapting its configurations to function on Harmony's shard 1.
 This task involved the complex analysis and deployment of repositories such as GMX-contracts, GMX-stats, and GMX-synthetics.
 Currently, I am configuring the display of charts and positions and addressing AWS account errors.
 The interface will soon be deployed to the front-end.

 ---

+2024-6-16 Mon: Worked through my Q2 deliverables with Li, got AWS debugged with Soph, reworking through my previous /progress adding links/metrics to make my deliverables so far more clear.
+Currently working on GMX (will update this page again later tonight.)

+---

 2024-06-15 Sun: Continued work with GMX synthetics scripts, specifically working on config, and further looking into more contracts (oracle system, pricing, fees, and market).
-Further worked on refining my Q2 goals (will upload them later before Monday.)
+Further worked on refining my Q2 goals.

 2024-06-14 Sat: Refined Q2 goals by incorporating specific links and metrics to ensure clarity and measurable outcomes.
 Additionally, rewrote progress updates to provide a clear and comprehensive overview of achievements and areas needing attention.